Would you like to switch to the accessible version of this site?

 In all of these cases, the brain receives two different images—be it one blurry and one sharp visual of the same object, or two completely different visuals.
 In order to compensate, the brain, over time, learns to ignore the image it receives from the impaired or deviated eye, causing vision in that eye to weaken to the point of permanent visual deficiency.

 A complete eye exam is recommended for all children between the ages 3 and 5.
-However, if your child is younger and you have a family history of amblyopia, or notice that his or her eye wanders inward or outward, or if the eyes do not appear to work in unison, it is important that you seek out an opthalmologist or optometrist sooner.
+However, if your child is younger and you have a family history of amblyopia, or notice that his or her eye wanders inward or outward, or if the eyes do not appear to work in unison, it is important that you seek out an ophthalmologist or optometrist sooner.

 A lazy eye can be corrected and vision can be gained with eye patches, eye drops, prisms, contact lenses, glasses, surgery, or vision therapy if a diagnosis is made early and treatment is administered.
 Amblyopia is more challenging to treat after the child has passed the age of 7 or 9.